 We welcome your feedback on this draft of our proposed general education curriculum.
 Please send feedback to email@example.com.
 We have scheduled online forums to elicit comments and questions about the program.
 Details and registration here: Online Forums for Faculty, Staff & Students

-In any discipline, creativity is a process that bridges imaginative ideas with fundamental skills.
+In any discipline, creativity is a process that turns novel ideas into reality.
 Courses in this topic require higher-order thought processes that imagine new possibilities.
-Through the application of imaginative thought and activity, students will conceive and/or produce new forms of creative expression, ideas, mechanisms, and products.
+Through the application of innovative thought and activity, students will conceive and/or produce new forms of expression, ideas, mechanisms, and products.

-Human cultures are fluid and interwoven sets of values, shared beliefs, customs and artistic expressions shaped by experience and history.
-Courses in this topic promote understanding of a culture through examination of its specific literary and artistic expressions, its achievements and struggles, and its evolving relationship to its past.
+Human cultures are fluid and interwoven sets of values, shared beliefs, language, customs and artistic expressions shaped by experience and history.
+Courses in this topic promote understanding of cultures of groups of people - large or small - through examination of their specific literary and artistic expressions, their ways of thinking and behaving, their achievements and struggles, and their evolving relationships to their past.

 Informed citizenship and leadership call on an appreciation of how society is organized on multiple scales, from individual values and actions to social institutions and economic systems.
 Courses in this topic include studies of ethics, epistemology, psychology, social systems, and economics.

-Knowledge production stems from an interplay of observation, data, hypotheses, or principles concerning the natural universe and social systems.
+Knowledge production stems from an interplay of observation, data, hypotheses, and theory concerning the natural universe and social systems.
 Courses will generally prepare students to be scientifically informed and active participants in modern society by evaluating methodology and evidence.

 The Delta General Education Taskforce presents here its draft of a proposed general education curriculum.
-Although we continue to revise it ourselves, we welcome your comments on this draft of the Topics of Inquiry, the Integrative Experience component, and other aspects of the curriculum.
+Throughout the summer of 2021 we have continued to revise it based on feedback you gave us in Spring 2021; we welcome your comments on this draft of the Topics of Inquiry, the Integrative Experience component, and other aspects of the curriculum.
 How might our core undergraduate curriculum prepare our students for leadership and global citizenship?

 While we schedule online discussion forums to gather feedback, feel free to contact the committee at firstname.lastname@example.org.

-**PLEASE NOTE: On October 5, 2021, the University Senate will vote on a new General Education curriculum at UConn.
-Want to learn more about the proposal?
-Sign up for an upcoming information forum here!
-WE NEED YOUR INPUT!**
+**PLEASE NOTE: On November 1, 2021, the University Senate will vote on a new General Education curriculum at UConn.
+We welcome your feedback**